Adding a Workflow

 You will be navigated to a new page where you can upload the relevant workflow files and folders by dragging and dropping them onto the screen, or by opening a file picker.
 When you select a single file, only the filename will be preserved and the preceding path will be stripped away.
 This approach works well if you have only a single file to upload or if all the files are located in the same directory.

-• The entrypoint is the start of the workflow and should point to one of the Workflow Description Language (WDL) files that you uploaded.
-When the workflow is executed, the entrypoint represents the start of execution and should have a single WDL workflow in it.
+The entrypoint is the start of the workflow and should point to one of the WDL files that you uploaded.
+When the workflow is executed, the entrypoint represents the start of execution and should have a single WDL

 Once you have filled in all of the metadata for the workflow, click the "Save" button in the top right hand corner.
 You will be navigated to the workflow version page, which displays all the versions of the workflow you just created.